Ability: Power or capacity to do or act physically, mentally, legally, morally, financially, etc.

 People of Color: Describes all racial and ethnic groups other than white.

 Political Correctness: Relating to or supporting broad social, political, and educational change, to redress historical injustices in matters such as race, class, gender, sexual orientation, and ability.
 In practice, people attempting political correctness try to avoid offending others by taking measures or using language they perceive as safe.
 At the root of political correctness are compassion, respect, and empathy.

-Power: Ability to control, coerce or influence people based on privilege identities.
+Power: Ability to control, coerce, or influence people based on privileged identities.
 Power may be positional and provide access to social, political, and economic resources.

 Power-over: Used in a discriminatory and oppressive way.
 Having power over others and therefore domination and control over others (e.g. through coercion and violence)